EricWilliamSchroder/Heapless/README.md

 3. **📦 No External Packages**

    * Only Go’s **standard library** is permitted.
-   * No third-party modules, frameworks, or “helpers.”
+   * No third-Fragmenty modules, frameworks, or “helpers.”

 4. **🧩 Stack Discipline**